New York Jews continue Hanukkah celebrations after stabbing at rabbi's home that left 5 wounded

 JERSEY CITY KOSHER MARKET ATTACK WAS 'FUELED' BY ANTI-SEMITISM, STATE'S AG SAYS

-Earlier in the night, around 10 p.m., a suspect stabbed and wounded five Hasidic Jews before fleeing in a vehicle.
+Earlier in the night, around 10 p.m., a suspect stabbed and wounded five Hasidic Jews — including one who remained in critical condition with "wounds to the head" Sunday, according to New York Gov. Andrew Cuomo — before fleeing in a vehicle.
 Officials initially said the stabbing took place in the synagogue, but it was later clarified the attack happened inside the house, which public records indicate belongs to Rottenberg.

-The unidentified suspect — who was later taken into custody in the Harlem neighborhood of Manhattan by the NYPD — "started attacking people right away as soon as he came in the door," one witness told The New York Times.
+The unidentified suspect, who was later taken into custody in the Harlem neighborhood of Manhattan by the NYPD, "started attacking people right away as soon as he came in the door," one witness told The New York Times.

 “I was praying for my life,” Aron Kohn, 65, said.
 "We didn’t have time to react at all.”